tomas6elby/tomas6elby/README.md

 - 👋 Hi, I’m @tomas6elby
-- 👀 I’m interested in always trying to help people who are in needs
+- 👀 I’m interested in always trying to help people who are in needs, also like to play monopoly and drink whiskey
 - 🌱 I’m currently learning to code to get more helpfull
 - 💞️ I’m looking to collaborate on everything crypto related, and learn from the best blockchain developers
 - 📫 How to reach me, you reach me on discord: tomi6el#6162 , also on twitter @TomiShelby16